Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/advanced/self-hosting.md

 Licensed under the MIT.
-We will not support self hosting or copying our list whatsoever, you are on your own and you MUST additionally give credit and change the branding.
+We officially support self hosting of our list and you can request for help on our [support server](https://fateslist.xyz/servers/789934742128558080).

 This is the source code for [Fates List](https://fateslist.xyz/)

-BTW please add your bots there if you wish to support us or even
+BTW please add your bots there if you wish to support us.
+It would mean a lot!

 ::: warning

+Fates List is a bit difficult (without basic knowledge in python/golang/rust) to self-host.

+It requires a Linux distribution (such as what we officially use: Fedora) at this time.

-Fates List is rather annoying (without knowledge in python/golang/rust) to self host.
-It requires Fedora (support for Windows will never be happening since we do not use it.
-MacOS support is upcoming).
-It also needs a large amount of moving parts including PostgreSQL 14 (older versions *may* work but will never be tested) and Redis.
-In short: **This page is only meant for people who wish to contribute to Fates List.
-These docs may be out of date.
-We are working on it**
+Fates List also uses quite a few moving parts including PostgreSQL 14 (older versions *may* work but will never be tested) and Redis.

+**We welcome all contributors and self hosters to Fates List**

 :::